plrguez/fuse-od-source/Platform/readme.txt

 You can assign aditional roms from the emulator:

 - Open menu with `Select` or `Power` button.
 Then navigate from Menu --> Options --> Select Roms --> Machine ROMs or Peripheral ROMs
-- With the virtual keyboard select the key corresponding to the ROM to change.
-This open a file selector.
+- With `cursor` select the rom to change and press `X` button
-- At file selector use the `cursor` keys to navigate to folder with your roms, select the needed rom and press the `A` Button to confirm selection.
+- At file selector use the `cursor` keys to navigate to folder where your roms are located and to select the needed rom.
+And press the `A` button to confirm selection.
-- Repeat until all the needed ROMs are selected.
-Then accept the selections choosing the **Enter
+- Repeat until all the needed ROMs are assigned.
+- Finally do accept all pressing the `A` button.

+The emulator detect your rom as custom if they not have the name expected, including path.
+This affect to auto-load, cutoms roms don't autoload.
+For this reason I have introduced the option "Auto-load media with custom rom".

-Also you can put them at next directories:
+Also you can put the roms at routes:

-    For RG350 /media/data/local/home/.fuse/roms
+    For RG350   "/usr/local/home/.fuse/roms"
-    For RetroFW /home/retrofw/.fuse/roms
+    For RetroFW "/home/retrofw/.fuse/roms"

-The emulator will not create the directories so you must create them manually.
+=>The emulator will not create this directories so you must create them manually.

-Also the ipk version will be installed at folder /home/retrofw/emus/fuse.
-You can put aditional roms at /home/retrofw/emus/fuse/romsfolder.
+The ipk version will be installed at folder "/home/retrofw/emus/fuse" so ou can put aditional roms at "/home/retrofw/emus/fuse/roms" folder.

-Included with fuse:
+ROMs included with fuse:

     48k
     128k